ZenCPP/Zen/README.md

 ## License

-This library is licensed under the very permissive MIT license, in the hope that it will be usefull to other developers.
+This library is licensed under the very permissive MIT license, in the hope that it will be useful to other developers.
 Giving credit to the developers behind it is always much appreciated.

-    Copyright <YEAR> <COPYRIGHT HOLDER>
+    Copyright 2019 Sam Vervaeck

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),